MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowssandbox.md

 - If you disable this policy setting, networking is disabled in Windows Sandbox.

-- If you do not configure this policy setting, networking will be enabled.
+- If you don't configure this policy setting, networking will be enabled.

 Note that enabling networking can expose untrusted applications to the internal network.
 <!-- AllowNetworking-Description-End -->